- Impressive traction

 I am a big fan of the cushioning on these—enough where I felt well supported when running and jumping, but not too much where I felt too high off the ground and clunky when moving laterally.

-Full Zoom Air is utilized on these, and it is transparently felt.
+Full Zoom Air is utilised on these, and it is transparently felt.
 One knock I did have is that it did feel a bit too soft, whereas I would have preferred it to be more firm.

 I didn’t notice it too much when actually playing but did so when warming up.
 Had the traction been a bit more firm/responsive, this would have been the perfect setup for me.